 5,000 Miles.
 5,000 Stories.
 One Unified Voice for Our Rivers

-We are bringing together grassroots partners, individuals and businesses in a united campaign for wild rivers, in anticipation of the 50th anniversary of the Wild and Scenic Rivers Act in 2018.
+We are a campaign of grassroots partners, individuals and businesses in a united effort for wild river protection, in celebration of the 50th anniversary of the Wild and Scenic Rivers Act.

 Our goal is to protect 5,000 miles of new Wild and Scenic Rivers and one million acres of riverside lands nationwide.

 As part of this effort, we are sharing stories of America’s rivers and the people who love them.
 By collecting 5,000 personal stories from people across the country and presenting them in film, social media and other channels, we will celebrate how rivers connect us all.

 We will send one clear and unified message to our elected leaders: Our rivers are worth saving.
 Read the 5,000 Miles of Wild factsheet.

 5,000 Miles of Wild is a joint campaign of non-profit and corporate partners.
 See: https://www.5000miles.org/sponsors/

 What are Wild and Scenic Rivers?

 The National Wild and Scenic Rivers System was created by Congress in 1968 to preserve certain rivers with outstanding natural, cultural and recreational values in a free-flowing condition for the enjoyment of present and future generations.
 The Act is notable for safeguarding the special character of these rivers, while also recognizing the potential for their appropriate use and development.
 It encourages river management that crosses political boundaries and promotes public participation in developing goals for river protection.